by: Tami O’Connor

 To make Slime:

-For those teachers who have less time to spare, Educational Innovations carries a Classroom Slime Kit that has everything you need premixed.
+For those teachers who have less time to spare, Educational Innovations carries a variety of Classroom Slime Kits that have everything you need premixed.
 All you have to do is combine the PVA solution and Borax solution and voila… instant slime!

 Finally, the gross fluid that behaves like a liquid and a solid; Oobleck!
 When allowed to sit in its container, Ooblek behaves like a liquid.
 As soon as pressure is applied, this non-newtonian fluid behaves like a solid.
 It can be rolled into a ball, but then as soon as you stop rolling, it “melts” in your hands!
 Kids love experimenting with this material!